mdanny/IPP/Laboratory_1/README.md

 #####Technical tasks implemented
 * User data is saved in mongodb database, based on the mongoose model defined in the User.js file
 * We've defined several routes, such as normal routes, which are not authenticated and the other ones specified in the API section of the document, using `apiRoutes` which is an instance of the router using the express library
-* Using `'express'` and `'body-parser'` modules enables us to use body parser so we can get info from POST and/or URL parameters
+* Using `'express'` and `'body-parser'` modules enables us to use body parser so we can get info from POST and/or URL parameters and be able to retrieve responses in the form of `res.json({})`
-*
+* The powerful mongoDB function `findOne()` which behaves exactly like a query and returns the list of json objects (users) that match the query criteria.
+And paired up with the javascript powerful callback mechanism it captures the POST parameters for instance and tests if they match with the query criteria.
+In a positive case, it provides authentication.

+#####Features to add:

 ##Under construction